 Sursock Museum: Ottoman Elegance Meets Contemporary Art

 This unique cultural gem offers a stunning collection of modern and contemporary art within the opulent walls of a 19th-century villa.
-The building itself is an attraction—a magnificent example of Italianate and Ottoman architectural styles in the elegant Achrafieh neighborhood.
-The museum showcases works by Lebanese and international artists and was heavily damaged in the 2020 port explosion before being meticulously restored.
+The building itself is one of the most beautiful architectural Beirut attractions, a magnificent example of Italianate and Ottoman styles in the elegant Achrafieh neighborhood.

-Mohammad Al-Amin Mosque and St. George’s Cathedral: Standing Side by Side
+Mohammad Al-Amin Mosque and St. George’s Cathedral

 beirut attractions a complete guide to lebanons capital 4